 Take dabigatran regularly as directed.
+You can take it with or without food.

 If the next dose is less than six hours away, skip the missed dose and carry on as normal.
 If there are more than six hours until the next dose, take the missed dose as soon as you remember.
 Do not take two doses at the same time.